-As required by law, a person or persons at each campus must be designated to serve as the campus behavior coordinator(s).
-The designated person or persons may be the principal of the campus or any other campus administrator selected by the principal.
-Campus behavior coordinators are primarily responsible for maintaining student discipline.
-The district shall post on its website for each campus, the email address and telephone number of the persons serving as a campus behavior coordinator.
+As required by law, a person at each campus must be designated to serve as the campus behavior coordinator (CBC).
+The designated person may be the principal or any other campus administrator selected by the principal.
+The CBC is primarily responsible for maintaining student discipline.
+The district shall post on its website and in the Student Handbook, for each campus, the email address and telephone number of the person serving as CBC.
 Contact information may be found at www.emsisd.com.